 Letting debt avalanche away

-Instead of focusing first on your smallest balance, the debt avalanche method has you start by gunning for the account with the highest interest rate.
+Instead of focusing first on your smallest balance, the debt avalanche method has you start by gunning for the debt with the highest interest rate.
 You make only the minimum payments on the others.

 This approach might help you pay off your debts faster and at a lower cost, because you'll be reducing your interest charges.

-But with this method it may be more difficult to see progress, if your high-interest balances are your bigger debts that take longer to clear away.
+But with this method, it may be more difficult to see progress if your high-interest balances are your bigger debts that take longer to clear away.

-It takes patience and discipline to stick with a debt avalanche.
 To help you stay on your payoff track, make sure you have an emergency fund set aside to deal with any surprise expenses that might arise.

-So which method should you use?
+Debt snowball vs. debt avalanche: which debt payoff method should you use?

 So, do the math and dig into the numbers, but also consider the psychology.
 Which strategy is likely to keep you motivated?